 Overtrading could be mentioned in the same breath.
 Successful, disciplined traders trade less, because they only take the best trade setups.
 They have the discipline to wait for the market and their trading system(s) to provide them with quality setups, rather than trying to force bad setups to meet some unrealistic profit target.

-Note: Read my full reviews of these trading systems to see which one will fit your trading style and schedule, as each of these systems are completely different.
+Note: Read my full review of this trading system to see if it will fit your trading style and schedule.

-If you’ve been trading for a year or two, the truth is that you’ve probably already traded a few profitable trading systems.
-You just were not confident enough in them, or disciplined enough to let their edge play out over time.
+If you’ve been trading for a year or two, the truth is that you may have already traded a profitable trading system.
+You just were not confident enough in it, or disciplined enough to let its edge play out over time.